fergald/docs/explainers/permissions-policy-unload.md

     Use of unload events is allowed in documents in top-level browsing contexts by default, and when allowed,
     use of unload events is allowed by default to documents in child browsing contexts.

-## Availability

-Right now, we do not know of any use case that *requires* unload.
-There are some use cases (e.g. whole page metrics gathering) that may be more easily implemented with unload.
-The [unload beacon API](https://github.com/darrenw/docs/blob/main/explainers/beacon_api.md) addresses these use cases.
-As a result we believe that there is no blocker to releasing this API.

 ## Examples